-Capsule, Long Acting Capsule, Liquid, Tablet, Delayed Release Tablet
+Capsule, Delayed Release Capsule, Long Acting Capsule, Liquid, Tablet, Delayed Release Tablet

-- You may take this medicine by breaking the tablets.
-Hold the tablet between your thumb and index fingers close to the appropriate score (separation) line.
+- Tablets: You may take this medicine with food or milk to avoid stomach irritation.
+To break a tablet, hold the tablet between your thumb and index fingers close to the appropriate scored line.
 Then, apply enough pressure to snap the tablet segments apart.
 Do not use the tablet if it does not break on the scored lines.

-- Swallow the capsule whole.
+- Capsule: Swallow whole.
 Do not break, crush, chew, or open it.

-- Shake the oral liquid well just before each use.
+- Oral liquid: Shake the bottle well just before each use.
 Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

-- Use only the brand of this medicine that your doctor prescribed.
-Different brands may not work the same way.
+- Use only the brand of medicine your doctor prescribed.
+Other brands may not work the same way.

-- If you miss a dose or forget to use your medicine, use it as soon as you can.
-If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
-Do not use extra medicine to make up for a missed dose.
+- Missed dose: Take a dose as soon as you remember.
+If it is almost time for your next dose, wait until then and take a regular dose.
+Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not freeze the oral liquid.